 10 Best Hot Cocoa Flavors for your Coffee Shop This Valentine's Day

 There's never a better time for hot chocolate than Valentine's Day.
-It's cold outside and a warm drink is the only option.
-Why not go for a fun flavor that matches the holiday?
+It's cold outside, and a warm drink is the only option.
+Why not go for fun hot chocolate flavors that matches the holiday?

-Here are ten hot chocolate flavors to add to your coffee shop menu that will complement your customers' Valentine's Day spirit:
+Here are ten flavors of hot chocolate to add to your coffee shop menu that will complement your customers' Valentine's Day spirit:

 Cocoa beans originated in Central and South America.
 They were initially made to be drunk with chiles and other spices.
 While that practice has changed in the United States, Mexican Cinnamon hot chocolate brings cocoa back to its roots.
 It's made by adding cinnamon, anise, cardamom, and nutmeg to hot chocolate.
 This warm and spicy take on cocoa is a great addition to any Valentine's menu.